Have you had ever had trouble deciding whether to use ‘I’, ‘me’ or ‘myself’ in a sentence?

 Peter and I sang a song.
 Verb = sang.
 Who sang?
-Peter sang, I sang, Peter and I sang.
+Peter and I sang.

-The third example is the only one that gives some people trouble.
-Were you ever corrected for saying ‘Me and Peter sang a song’.
+The third example is often the one that gives some people trouble.
+Were you ever corrected for saying something like ‘Me and Peter sang a song‘?

-The easy fix is to do what I did above: just ask ‘Who sang?’
+The easy fix: Do what I did above: just ask ‘Who sang?’

 Answer: ‘Peter sang’, ‘I sang’, therefore ‘Peter and I sang’.
 Splitting the double subject is how you check.
 You’d never say ‘Me sang’, would you?

 When ‘me’ appears in a sentence, it is always the object of the verb.

 The cat saw me.
 Verb = saw.
 Saw whom?
 Saw me.